raphink/katacoda-scenarios/devops-stack/install.md

 Start by launching the Kubernetes cluster with `launch.sh`{{execute}}.

+Note that the DevOps Stack allows to provision Kubernetes clusters (on EKS, AKS & K3s at the moment), but Katacoda is not a proper environment for these use cases, as they require either credentials (EKS/AKS) or lots of resources (for a local K3s cluster on a single node).

 Verify that the cluster is up by listing the nodes with `kubectl get nodes`{{execute}}